423 Alfond Hall | 207-893-7789 | email@example.com

-Kimberly Post talks about why online students should earn a degree in Interdisciplinary Studies:
+Kimberly Post talks about why an interdisciplinary degree in Leadership is so valuable:

 Kimberly Post teaches and is also the director of community-based learning at the College.
 This role allows her to work with all areas of the college, including both on-campus and online students, and she enjoys finding ways to make meaningful connections between faculty, staff, students, and the greater communities.
 She specialize in interdisciplinary teaching and learning.

 Previously, she taught a variety of writing, communications, and foundational courses at Southern Maine Community College, Andover College, and Kaplan University.
 The majority of her higher education teaching experience is with non-traditional learners both in the classroom and online.
 She has also taught in middle and high school settings, and has worked privately as a tutor and educational consultant.
 In her spare time, Kimberly enjoys photography, yoga, and the natural world.

 Research Reviewer, 2017 International Association for Research on Service-Learning and Community Engagement (IARSLCE) Annual Research Conference

 Post, K. (2019).
 Reflective practices in sustainability education.
 Sustainability: The Journal of Record.
 Mary Ann Liebert, Inc. 12(5).

 Post, K. (2009).
 Teaching compassion.
 Innovation Abstracts, National Institute for Staff and Organizational Development (NISOD).
 31(28).

 Post, K. (2009).
 Integrative learning for underprepared students.
 Innovation Abstracts, National Institute for Staff and Organizational Development (NISOD).
 31(3).

 Post, K. (2009).
 Developing Integrity and Balance.
 In McHenry, I. & Brady, R. (Ed.)
 Tuning In: Mindfulness in Teaching and Learning.
 Friends Council on Education.